 ☑ District concerns about budgets.

-☑ District, teacher, parent and student concerns about racial and socioeconomic homogeneity
+☑ District, teacher, parent and student concerns about racial and socioeconomic homogeneity.

 ☑ Collegiate concerns about student preparedness.